 And are we foolish enough to believe Putin and the Russians care about the healthy and secure futures of American workers?
 Of America’s children?

-According to The Washington Post this morning, Donald Trump will not attempt to get Congress to pass legislation on healthcare — including changes to the Affordable Care Act (ACA, or Obamacare) — until after the 2020 elections.
+this morning, Donald Trump will not attempt to get Congress to pass legislation on healthcare — including changes to the Affordable Care Act (ACA, or Obamacare) — until after the 2020 elections.

 Donald Trump’s self-destructive decision to try to completely dismantle the Affordable Care Act, as the race for the 2020 election is just beginning, has Republican lawmakers and GOP consultants panicking.
 They know something that he apparently doesn’t know: that Trump’s moves on healthcare and other social programs will assure that he loses in 2020.
 And they also will severely harm the chances of all other Republican candidates in next year’s elections.

 The latest loss came when a federal judge struck down a Trump administration rule aimed at enabling millions of Americans to buy cheap health insurance plans that do not comply with key Affordable Care Act (Obamacare) requirements.
 The rule was part of Trump’s efforts to chip away at the healthcare law after he could not get Congress to repeal it.